nmcl/C--SIM/README.md

 You can find more details of how to build and install the system in the README_FIRST directory.
 A summary is below ...

+NOTE: the current system depends heavily on imake.
+You may need to install this first if it is not normally available.

 The build:

 ./configure